Skip to content

 The Nyamirambo Women’s Centre

-Guests can also take lessons in cooking or basket weaving and supporting the center is one way of empowering the vulnerable women in Kigali.
-Purchase beautifully printed tote bags, hand-woven baskets, patterned placemats, crocheted rugs, beaded jewelry, and local-inspired fashions.
+Guests can also take lessons in cooking or basket weaving, and supporting the center is one way of empowering the vulnerable women in Kigali.
+Purchase beautifully printed tote bags, hand-woven baskets, patterned placemats, crocheted rugs, beaded jewelry, and locally inspired fashions.

 Nyandungu Urban Wetland Eco-Tourism Park